JCThomas4214/CassMask/README.md

 */
 ```
 > Note: UUID, TIMEUUID, and TIMESTAMP is auto generated on INSERT queries.
 Cassmask on first model instance query will insert a table based off the model if the table does not exist => Holder index might be index+1

+## Why Observables?

+Observables are basically fancy promises but they operate under event streams which give us very interesting oportunities to filter and seam sets of queries.
+For more information about observables and the [ReactiveX](http://reactivex.io/) RxJS library [click here](http://reactivex.io/rxjs/).

+## Every Query is a Observable.

+In CassMask every query executes in an observable stream.
+The more queries you seam together the more Observables will be [concatonated](http://reactivex.io/documentation/operators/concat.html) together, creating the final seamed observable that will be subscribed to.

+## Batching is Important!

+Batching not only reduces the amount of queries to the database but it also ensures atomicity, if one statement fails they all fail.
+You can read more about batching and it's importance [click here](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useBatch.html).

+CassMask batches as much as possible.
+If all of your queries are batchable then there will only be one query (one observable) to the database.
+If in the middle of your statements you throw in a non-batchable query CassMask will act appropriately and batch as much in the beginning to create one query, create another query for the non-batchable, and batch as much for the rest before seaming all the observables together for the stream.

+# Features

++ It uses the most up to date [Cassandra-Driver](https://github.com/datastax/nodejs-driver) from DataStax so all the features it has CassMask will have too.
++ It creates a table based off the model if it does not already exist.
++ It gives you all the tools availiable in CQL mapped in an easy to use api.
++ It allows you to seam together queries, using observables, garunteeing all queries are executed in the proper sequence.
++ It minimizes the amount of queries as much as possible with batching while maintaining proper sequence.

+<a name="TODO"></a>
+# TODO

++ EventEmitter API (using Cassandra-driver events || Observable streams) to allow for event driven features like Socket.io
++ Virtual fields and trigger functions